griffithsbs/ConsoleProxy/readme.md

-ConsoleProxy is a quick and dirty solution to the problem of accommodating multiple console applications into a single Visual Studio project/solution.
+ConsoleProxy is a quick and dirty solution to the problem of accommodating multiple C# console applications into a single Visual Studio project/solution.

 It may occasionally prove useful as a little harness in which to build multiple little 'test/play/throwaway' applications inside Visual Studio without the overhead of having to create a new project for each new idea.